NYPL/catalog_of_copyright_entries_project/guide.md

    will suffice for all these variations to be contained in an `authorName` as a lot of indexing and massaging will probably required later to make them useful, anyway.
 3. Punctuation and symbols do not need to be marked up.
-Exclued as much punctuation as possible from the contents of elements.
+Exclude as much punctuation as possible from the contents of elements.

 ### `author`

-An author can contain `authorName`, `authorBirth`, `authorDeath`, ` authorPlace` and `role` in any combination. `author` is used both when the authors name is an implicit or explicit heading, and when it is in the body of an entry
+An author can contain `authorName`, `authorBirth`, `authorDeath`, ` authorPlace` and `role` in any combination. `author` is used both when the author's name is an implicit or explicit heading, and when it is in the body of an entry

     <copyrightEntry id="[GUID]" regnum="A56505">